Best Things to Do in Ghent: A Traveler’s Guide to the City

 And that's when I stumbled upon Café Labath.
 The moment I walked in, the buzz was palpable.
 The barista was this tattooed wonder, totally in her element as she roasted beans and talked coffee like it was the language of love.
 I felt an instant connection; she didn't even need to sell me on the menu.
 I went for her recommendation—a flat white.
 She brewed one for me, and you guys, it was like the greatest hug I'd ever had in a cup.

-As I sat there, the café seemed to fill up with people—locals and alike, all wrapped up in the and sounds.
+As I sat there, the café seemed to fill up with people— and tourists alike, all wrapped up in the smells and sounds.
 I could've just stayed there all day.
 I took out my journal, ready to write down what I'd learned, but instead, I just watched, absorbing all the little moments.
 This—this was what I didn't expect.
 A chance to slow down and feel the city in a way that was totally unplanned.

 The Afternoon That Changed My Whole Mood

 After my delightful detour at Café Labath, I had a bit of a spring in my step.
-I figured I'd head to Gravensteen Castle next.
+I figured I'd head to next.
 Now, I'm not usually all about castles.
-It's not something I would have circled and starred on a like a kid in a candy store, but, oh man, I'm so glad I went.
+It's not something I would have circled and starred on a map like a kid in a candy store, but, oh man, I'm so glad I went.

 Getting there wasn't without its hiccups, though.
-At one point, I myself standing in front of a wall of graffiti.
-I didn't even realize I'd taken a wrong turn—my phone's GPS had stopped working and I was trying to retrace my steps when I accidentally conned myself into an impromptu street art tour.
+At one point, I found myself standing in front of a wall of graffiti.
+I didn't even realize I'd taken a —my phone's GPS had stopped working and I was trying to retrace my steps when I accidentally conned myself into an impromptu street art tour.
 I chuckled a little; I mean, how did I even get here?
 But the wall was stunning; splashes of color amid the gray, and suddenly, the city felt more alive than ever.

 When I finally made it to the castle, it didn't disappoint.
-There's something wild about walking through those ancient halls and imagining all the history, the battles, the royal dramas that unfolded.
+There's something wild about walking through those ancient halls and imagining all the , the battles, the royal dramas that unfolded.
 I think we take places for granted sometimes.
 But here, standing there, it felt like history was alive and breathing.
 And I found a certain peace while wandering through the medieval rooms, which I genuinely wasn't expecting.

 I Almost Missed This, No Thanks to My Bad Sense of Direction

 Now, I have to admit, my sense of direction is notoriously bad.
 I thought with Google Maps, I'd conquer the world.
 Turns out, I was fighting an uphill battle!
-I ended up taking the longer back to the center and stumbled upon something I'd have never sought out intentionally.
+I ended up taking the longer route back to the center and stumbled upon something I'd have never sought out intentionally.
 It was the Boekentoren, a kind of tower-shaped library.

 I don't know why I ended up there—I had never planned on spending a whole afternoon in a library.
 But, you guys, this was no ordinary library; it was like I had walked into a fantasy novel.
 Floor-to-ceiling bookshelves and cozy nooks where you could just curl up with a book?
 Yes, please!

 So, I found a sunny spot and began flipping through a book about Belgian history.
-It felt like to just immerse myself in that atmosphere.
+It felt like magic to just immerse myself in that atmosphere.
 I didn't even notice the time passing.
 It was a perfectly candid moment and honestly, those are sometimes the best ones.
 They just happen when you're not forcing them, you know?

-The that Left a Strong Impression
+The Meal that Left a Strong Impression

-Speaking of moments, I can't go without sharing my .
+Speaking of moments, I can't go without sharing my culinary adventure.
 That night, I decided to step out of my comfort zone and try a traditional Flemish stew—Carbonnades Flamandes—at a restaurant called “De Graslei.”
 I took a seat at a wooden table near the window, looked across the canal, and figured I might as well indulge.

 But the food was another level of good.
 The beef was melt-in-your-mouth tender, braised to perfection, and paired with a side of fries that were just…I don't even know how to describe them.
 They weren't just fries; they were golden, crispy, with that perfect potato-to-crunch ratio.
 Each bite made me question why I ever thought I'd be just fine with regular fries back home.